kateahn6/qr-code-component/README.md

 ### The Challenge

-> A perfect first challenge if you're new to HTML and CSS.
-The card layout doesn't shift, so it's ideal if you haven't learned about building responsive layouts yet.
+> Your challenge is to build out this QR code component and get it looking as close to the design as possible.

 ### Screenshot
 ![desktop-design](https://github.com/user-attachments/assets/3e583694-10f2-4443-9572-9b3cac4d211a)